aarontran/snr-filaments/rsch-notes-fall.md

 This should give slightly closer spacing overall; of previously generate tables, the lowest shock veloc. was never used by my regions.

+### Gridding parameters, time

+Currently covering 4 decades in eta2 ( the log spacing) w/ 50 points.
+Try covering 5 decades, -2 to 3, w/ let's say 60 points.
+Testing out eta2 = 1e3 on Tycho, looks okay, I'll go ahead and do it.

+* 6 mu, 110 eta2, 20+ B0
+* 4 shock velocity values
+* 4 sec/call  (being pretty conservative)
+ = `6*110*40*4*4 / 3` (parallel) = 140800 sec = 39.1 hrs (!)

+Expect to be done Sunday evening (8:30pm ish), possibly earlier since I think this should be a conservative time estimate.
+All right, here goes.
+Once tables are generated, merge them together and let error annealing run overnight.
+Do the same for SN 1006.

 ### Table generation procedure (2014 August 30 tables)

 Grid generation procedure has changed since 2014 July 30.